cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.3.6 =
+Fixed a bug where an admin notice could be closed but the state was not being saved.

+= 7.3.5 =
+Fixed a bug where "empty" rules on sale prices did not work as expected.
+This issue has been fixed.

+= 7.3.4 =
+Added new fields to the Moebel.de template.

+= 7.3.3 =
+New feature: you can now decide to only allow products to your feed that have been sold before (and amounts) and indicate a time period that should be taken into account for this.
+When a shipping method and zone was configured but no shipping cost was set an empty prices shipping node was added to feeds which caused warnings in Google's merchant center.
+This has been solved now.

+= 7.3.2 =
+Added a new attribute to the plugin: "Total product orders" which holds the amount of times the specific product is sold.
+This enables you to create filters and rules on it.

+= 7.3.1 =
+Fixed a shipping cost bug where the costs where multiplied with 100 for non-tax shipping cost calculations

+= 7.3.0 =
+Filters on primary (Yoast) categories now also work on the non primary categories

+= 7.2.9 =
+Tested for compatibility WooCommerce 3.9

+= 7.2.8 =
+Added some delete option calls when plugin gets disabled or removed (cleaning up) Added is dismissible state save for notice that showed after activation of plugin

 = 7.2.7 =
 We forgot to apply the fix from version 7.2.6 to all plugin pages.
 Should be fixed now.